google/applied-machine-learning-intensive/amli/v2/content/02_data/01_introduction_to_pandas/slides.md

 <!--

 Motivation:
-Situating pandas within the rest of the course for students and contrasting it with previous work so they can see why it’s useful
+Situating pandas within the rest of the course and contrasting it with previous work so they can see why it’s useful

 For the class:
 Sometimes the data we get is not in the right format for what we need, so Pandas can help us change that.